aphyr/tea-time/README.md

 Callers callers will read the virtual clock rather than the system clock.
 This allows you to write tests for hours of "real-time" behavior which execute deterministically, in milliseconds.

-Tea-Time is not for working with dates or human times; it works purely in POSIX time.
+Tea-Time is not for working with dates or human times; it works purely in microseconds and the posix timescale.
 Tea-Time is not a parser or formatter.
 There's no notion of intervals or calendars.
-These are all admirable goals, better served by Joda Time, Juxt's Tick.
+These are all admirable goals, better served by Joda Time, Juxt's Tick, et al.

 ## Installation